What is the current state of procurement?

 And AI in procurement isn’t something that’s far off in the future.
 It’s happening now.
 In fact, a KPMG survey of 400 procurement and outsourcing executives found that 96% have already made progress toward implementing Gen Al.

-As well as supporting the automation of low value, time consuming tasks, AI also helps you make the most of real time insights into market trends, price fluctuations, supplier performance, and demand.
-And that helps your team move from a reactive mindset to a proactive strategy.
+As well as supporting the automation of low-value, time-consuming tasks, AI also helps you make the most of real-time insights into market trends, price fluctuations, supplier performance, and demand.
+That shift toward intelligent, proactive decision-making is helping shape next generation procurement, where teams can spend less time reacting to operational demands and more time creating strategic value.

 How can specialist procurement services help you achieve more from procurement?

 Specialist procurement services give you access to deep market expertise, strategic sourcing capabilities, and advanced technology like automation, analytics, and AI.
 You don’t just get the benefit of an expert partner.
-Procurement services like Procurement as a Service help you unlock:
+Innovative procurement services, including models such as Procurement-as-a-Service help you unlock:

 A stable supply of essential goods